Saving Throw

 Currency (silver pennies) up to 500 is petty.
 Anything above takes up a burden slot.

-Burden may fill with Fatigue and other effects like Wounds.
+Burden may fill with Fatigue and other effects.
 Special rules may apply for clearing some effects.
 Others are permanent.

 Fatigue